pulumi/docs/quickstart/aws/tutorial-s3-website.md

     $ pulumi config set aws:region us-west-2
     ```

-1. Run `pulumi update` to preview and deploy AWS resources.
+1. Run `pulumi up` to preview and deploy AWS resources.
 This creates a stack component, a Bucket and two S3 Objects (one for each file in the `www` folder).

 1. To see the name of the bucket that was created, run `pulumi stack output`.
 Note that an extra 7-digit identifier is appended to the name.
 All Pulumi resources add this identifier automatically, so that you don't have to manually create unique names.